Haefliger's differentiable cohomology: Haefliger's differentiable cohomology

 First of all, as explained in the Appendix, the pf-tangent space $TJ^\infty\Gamma$ can be identified with the limit $\plim TJ^l\Gamma$; as a consequence, the Cartan distribution can be identified with the sequence $\{\CC^l\}$ of the finite dimensional Cartan distributions, which is compatible with~\eqref{eq:the-jet-tower} in the sense that $dpr (\CC^l)\subset \CC^{l-1}$.
 With this in mind, $\CC^\infty$ straight away inherits its multiplicativity from the multiplicativity of the $\CC^l$'s, which can be checked directly (for example using the forms $\omega^l$'s introduced above~\cite{ORI}).

-The fact that $\CC^\infty$ is an involutive distribution complementary to $s$, i.e. an involutive connection, is hidden in the interplay between the projections $pr: J^l\Gamma\to J^{l-1}\Gamma$ and the Cartan distributions.
+The fact that $\CC^\infty$ is an involutive distribution complementary to $s$, i.e. a flat connection (see the second part of Lemma~\ref{lemma-general-D}), is hidden in the interplay between the projections $pr: J^l\Gamma\to J^{l-1}\Gamma$ and the Cartan distributions.
 Using the terminology of Definition $6.2.4$ in~\cite{MARIA}, the projections $pr: J^l\Gamma\to J^{l-1}\Gamma$ are {\bf Lie prolongations}.
 In particular, \begin{itemize} \item $dpr(\CC^l\cap \ker(ds))=0$ for all $l\geq 1$; \item $[dpr(\CC^{l+1}), dpr(\CC^{l+1})]\subset \CC^{l}$, for all $l\geq 1$. \end{itemize} The first identity implies that $\CC^\infty$ is a connection while the second one forces its involutivity. \end{proof} \begin{defn} $\CC^\infty$ is called the {\bf Cartan connection} on $J^\infty\Gamma$. \end{defn} Surprisingly enough, the multiplicativity of $\CC^\infty$ was the last property to appear explicitly in the literature; in fact, the multiplicativity of the finite dimensional Cartan distributions $\CC^l$ is explicitely addressed for the first time in~\cite{MARIA}.
 On the other hand, the transversality and involutivity properties of $\CC^\infty$ have been known for a long time.